 The CIP and auditor general found deficiencies in how the city tracks who is working, where they are working, how long they work, how much they are being paid and how much the city should receive.

 The auditor found "procedures are inconsistent and increase the risk that surcharges and compensation amounts are inaccurate," leaving the city "unable to accurately reconcile compensation paid to officers with collected surcharge fees."
 The auditor general told NBC 6 Investigators a follow-up to the 2016 report is in the works and could be released soon.

 The city forbids officers from "working bars" but our cameras spotted off-duty Miami police units on the sidewalks and streets around Club E11even and Club Space – the epicenter of Miami's window-rattling 24-hour club scene.

-The CIP report said bars can "skirt the regulation" by hiring officers through third parites that are funded by the clubs in the area or in other cases through bar-adjacent valet parking lots.
+The CIP report said bars can "skirt the regulation" by hiring officers through the Miami Entertainment District Association (MEDA), which is funded by the clubs in the area or in other cases through bar-adjacent valet parking lots.